PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/symmetries/01_symmetries.md

 $$

 that is one-to-one and onto (bijective).
-Here the group operation is the composition of functions and we are assuming that $G$ is closed under composition.
+Here the group operation is the composition of functions.
 So, if $g_1$ and $g_2$ are in $G$, then the composition:

 $$